"Salomé" song lyrics by U2

 "So Cruel" recorded by Depeche Mode

-"The Fly" swatted by Gavin Friday
+"The Fly" swatted by Gavin Friday.
+Post Modern Irony Intended.

 "Mysterious Ways" moved by Snow Patrol